 The same moment you get behind the wheel of your car, someone else is getting behind the wheel of their vehicle, drunk.
 If the two of you meet on the roadway, the results can be devastating for you and your passengers.
 If you think a drunk driving accident won’t happen to you, think again.
 The National Highway Traffic Safety Administration (NHTSA), estimates that two out of three people will have an encounter with a drunk driver on the road during their lifetime.
-If you or someone you love was injured due to a drunk driver’s negligence, consider contacting a drunk driving injury attorney to discuss your options.
+If you or someone you love was injured due to a drunk driver’s negligence, consider a drunk driving injury attorney to discuss your options.
+Contact Boohoff Law today to discuss your legal options.

 Numerous public safety campaigns denounce drinking and driving and promote smarter choices, like calling for a ride.
 Despite public relations efforts targeting this nation-wide problem, people continue to engage in reckless drunk driving behavior.
 Whether they are drinking to reduce stress or to celebrate a special occasion, their choice to drive home afterward can drastically change your life.